 Why Is Certification Needed?

 Certification ensures consistency of the application of accepted accounting principles over in a variety of industries and financial situations.
 In some states, anyone with minimum training or experience can call himself or herself an accountant.
 Being a CPA shows that a person has fulfilled the educational and experiential requirements needed to handle complex financial issues.
 Certification allows people who are trained as accountants to acquire positions with greater responsibility and higher salaries.

 Requirements To Become Certified

 Each state has its own requirements for certification in accountancy.
-Find out about the requirements in your state here.
 These requirements generally include educational credentials, a certain length of practical experience and passage of the Uniform Certified Public Accountant Examination.
 The examination is rigorous, and as many as half of the participants do not pass it on the first try, according to Accounting Coach.
 In addition, accountants are required to participate in continuing education courses to retain their certification status.
 Continuing education ensures that certified public accountants stay up to date on changing requirements for effective practice.

 Many accountants begin careers in their field without certification and later decide to take the certification examination to advance their prospects for future employment.
-The accrued work experience fills some of the requirements for certification and increases their understanding of real life application of accounting principles.
-If you’re wondering whether CPAs and accountants are the same thing, keep in mind that in addition to the CPA examination, the greater number of opportunities and higher levels of pay available to CPAs generally distinguishes between the two.
+The accrued work experience fills some of the requirements for certification and increases their understanding of real-life application of accounting principles.
+If you’re wondering whether CPAs and accountants are the same thing, keep in mind that in addition to the CPA examination, the greater number of opportunities and higher levels of pay available to CPAs generally distinguish the two.